 |Location:||Ascot Racecourse, Perth|

-The Kingston Town Classic the third and final Group 1 event of the Perth Summer Racing Carnival and the final group one race for Australia in 2020 plus is one of the west’s most recognisable races.
+Formerly known as the Kingston Town Classic, the Northerly Stakes is the third and final Group 1 event of the Perth Summer Racing Carnival and the final group one race for Australia in 2023 plus is one of the west’s most recognisable races.

-The Kingston Town Classic achieved its Group 1 status back in 1972 but did not have its prize money hit seven figures until 2015.
+The Northerly Stakes achieved its Group 1 status back in 1972 but did not have its prize money hit seven figures until 2015.

 The race concludes the trilogy of group 1 races ran on three consecutive weekends worth $1 million at Ascot – the only racetrack in the world that can boast this record.

 The 2023 Northerly Stakes odds as of December 4 look like this: